thierrydecker/myason/PULL_REQUEST_CHECKLIST.md

 This is the checklist that we try to go through for every single pull request that we get.

-If you're wondering why it takes so long for me to accept pull requests, this is why.
+If you're wondering why it takes so long for us to accept pull requests, this is why.

 ## General

-- Is this change useful to me, or something that I think will benefit others greatly?
+- Is this change useful to us, or something that we think will benefit others greatly?
 - Check for overlap with other PRs.
 - Think carefully about the long-term implications of the change.
 - How will it affect existing projects that are dependent on this?
-- How will it affect my projects?
+- How will it affect our projects?
-- If this is complicated, do I really want to maintain it forever?
+- If this is complicated, do we really want to maintain it forever?
 - Is there any way it could be implemented as a separate package, for better modularity and flexibility?

 ## Check the Code